CS-SI/SafeScale/README.md

 - Dynamic SSL plugin to encrypt traffic between the user and the service protected
 - Open ID plugin to connect the Identity and Access Management server, KeyCloak
-- UDP Log plugin to connect the Log management system, Logstash The design of a SafeScale Security gateway can be depicted as bellow:
+- UDP Log plugin to connect the Log management system, Logstash The design of a SafeScale Security gateway can be depicted as below:
 ![SafeScale Security](doc/img/SafeScale_Security.png "SafeScale Security")

 ## Currently available features